 You are trying to become pregnant, are pregnant, have recently given birth or are breast-feeding

 How can I enroll in a research study?

-If you are interested in participating in a study at our Hackensack, NJ, facility, please contact us at 877.298.9071 for additional information.
+If you are interested in participating in a study, please contact us at 877.298.9071 or fill out our for additional information.
 Our study coordinators will answer any questions you may have and schedule an appointment for you to visit our research facility to determine if you are eligible to enroll in a study.

 Is it safe to participate in a research study?

 There are risks in taking any medication, including those prescribed by your physician, as well as non-prescription or over-the-counter medication.
 The known risks of the medication being tested in a research study will be explained to you in a consent form and by our physician researcher before you decide if you wish to enroll in the study.
 We closely monitor for any side effects and minimize risks by carefully screening all volunteers to ensure they meet the study enrollment criteria.

 Do volunteers stay overnight at the research facility?

 Yes.
 Many studies involve staying at Frontage’s Clinical Research Centers for one or more nights over one or more visits.
 For example, a group of volunteers may check into the Clinical Research Center on a Friday evening and go home on Sunday morning on one or more consecutive weekends.
 Some studies, particularly studies in patients with medical conditions, do not involve overnight stays, but rather involve brief outpatient visits.

 Why must volunteers stay overnight?